isaiasmatewos/texpand-site/docs/text-input-assistant.md

 Learn how to use Text Input Assistant.

+The methods detailed below apply to all items you can access in TIA: phrases, phrase-lists and entries in the clipboard tab.

 ### Copy/paste phrases

-Open TIA and find the phrase you want (you can search for it), then tap it to copy it, once it's copied Texpand will attempt to paste the text if an editable text field was focused behind TIA.
-Here's a demonstration:
+To copy an item in TIA simply tap it, and Texpand will try to paste the the item if there's a focused text field beneath TIA.

+Otherwise you can manually paste the copied item in any text field you want.

 <p align="center" style="margin-top: 60px; margin-bottom: 60px;">
   <video autoplay="false" loop="false" width="240" src="img/paste_action_docs.mp4" alt="How to copy/paste text using Text Input Assistant">
 </p>

-If pasting doesn't work you can manually paste it in the desired text field.

 Pasting can be can [disabled](#paste-on-tap) in TIA's settings.

 ### Drag and drop phrases

-You can drag and drop a phrase to an application beneath TIA, like this:
+You can drag and drop an item to an application beneath TIA, like this:

 <p align="center" style="margin-top: 60px; margin-bottom: 60px;">
   <video autoplay="false" loop="false" width="240" src="img/drag_n_drop_outlook.mp4" alt="How to copy/paste text using Text Input Assistant">
 </p>

-> Drag and drop may not work with all applications
+> Drag and drop may not work with some applications

 ### Additional actions

-When you open TIA you can swipe right to bring up more actions.
+You can swipe right on any item to bring up more actions.

 <p align="center">
   <img width="400" src="img/tia_phrase_swipe_actions.png"/>
 </p>

-- <b>Open</b>: open the phrase with another application i.e if it can be handled by another application e.g if it's an email or phone number.
+- <b>Open</b>: open the item with another application e.g if it's an email address it launches a compose screen in your default email client.
 See [opening a phrase](/getting-started?id=opening-your-phrases-with-other-applications).

-- <b>Share</b>: allows you to share the phrase contents with other applications by displaying the share sheet.
+- <b>Share</b>: share the item's contents with another application using the share menu.

 - <b>Edit</b>: bring up the phrase editor, so that you can modify to the selected phrase/phrase-list.

+> When you swipe right on clipboard entries, the edit action is replaced by delete action.

 ## Clipboard Manager